AwaywithCharles/Island-Arcadia/README.md

     - Path to ride the Whale
     - Colliders and seats on the whale
     - Fix whale animation to be fluid all the way through/around

+  - Secret Feature/room 1
+    - teleport to/from
+    - mirrors
+    - lanterns
+    - shaders
+    - occlusion culling so it uploads initial area

   - Other
     - Grass/ illuminated flowers